lionkor/String/README.md

 # String<sub>v2.0</sub>

 Full rewrite branch of this simple modern String class / library.
-Incompatible with v1.0.
+Incompatible with v1.0 which can be found [here](https://github.com/lionkor/legacy-1.0).

 ## Major features